mxlaine/PTQ_project/README.md

 # Keyword Spotting on FPGA-Constrained Hardware

 This work is part of an IC Design project.
-The model has to be implemented in hardware, so a number of constraints have to be accounted for and the rest of the effort is spent maximising accuracy within them:
+The model has to be implemented in hardware, so a number of constraints have to be accounted for:

 - Architecture: 2 stacked unidirectional GRU layers + linear head